 View the full price history for even more insight.
 You can see the lowest fares Google Flights has seen on this route, as well as the middle ground and the highest.

 A graph will visually show you how the price has changed recently.
-This all can be a serious help in deciding when to swipe your card – and, combined with price alerts, can help you find a really cheap flight.
+This all can be a serious help in deciding when to swipe your card – and, combined with price alerts, can help you find a cheap flight.

 See Related: Can You Use Data on a Plane?